A Look at How Rakuten (Ebates) Works in 2021

 Rakuten in-store offers

 While the vast majority of Rakuten deals are for online retailers, they do also have some in-store offers that can be found on their mobile app.
 Like with Dosh and others, you can take advantage of these offers by linking a credit card and using it at a participating location.
 However, unlike Dosh, it seems you’ll need to activate each offer before attempting to redeem it.
-In other cases — namely the 1% cashback at Best Buy offer — you’ll instead tap the “Redeem Code” button, which will launch a QR for the cashier to scan at checkout.
+I should note that there was previously a Best Buy in-store offer where, instead of linking a card, you’d instead tap the “Redeem Code” button to launch a QR for the cashier to scan at checkout instead.
+However it seems that this deal is not currently available, so in-store offers with Rakuten are now a streamlined experience.

 Another interesting aspect of in-store purchases in comparison to online ones is that it seems that your grand total is eligible for cashback when you shop in-store.
 That is to say that, instead of the tax being excluded before determining your kickback like with online offers, my experience would suggest you earn on the full amount.
 Granted, I’m basing this on only one experience but, if true across the board, it could be a significant factor in determining whether you want to order online or head to a physical store.